matt7salomon/matt7salomon.github.io/README.md

 This project was a deep learning use-case to detect cancer from mammograms and had to have a high recall.
 The final results would be triaged by a physician and it was important that all positive cases are caught.
 The results were presented to the customer using metrics such as accuracy, precision, and recall.

 ### Real time object detection in the road for a self driving car (deep learning):
-Used deep learning for object detection from thousands of images and videos in Tensorflow, Caffe, Pytorch, and mxnet to detect pedestrians, trucks, SUVs, sedans, and bicycles as well as road signs.
+Used deep learning and a YOLO algorithm to detect objects from thousands of images and videos collected by cars dashcam.
+Per clients request the method was implemented in Tensorflow, Caffe, Pytorch, and mxnet for a quick comparison.
+The final deployed algorithm would detect pedestrians, trucks, SUVs, sedans, and bicycles as well as road signs.

 ### Natural Language Processing (NLP):
 This project included many pasts: one was sentiment analysis of servicenow tickets to find out which product was more successful in deployment.
 Another part was topic modeling of a bank's previous pdfs on environmental and social issues.
 The other was using a Bert model to find masked words within the documents.